 Since its founding, the ASC has set up its own system to develop, operationalize, manage, review and revise standards based on the original Aquaculture Dialogues.

 To do this in a credible manner, all ASC standards are created according to the ISEAL Alliance Code of Good Practices for Setting Social and Environmental Standards.
 This code of good practice complies with the ISO/IEC Guide 59 Code of good practice for standardization, and the WTO Technical Barriers to Trade (TBT) Agreement Annex 3 Code of good practice for the preparation, adoption and application of standards.

 ISEAL requires inclusive and transparent standard setting and ASC is a full member alongside organisations such as the Rainforest Alliance, Fairtrade International, Forest Stewardship Council, UTZ and the Roundtable for Certified Sustainable Palm Oil.

 ASC certificate holders must operate at the highest industry standards to ensure the preservation of the natural environment, biodiversity and water resources and provide good working conditions for their employees.
 To establish whether an operator meets the standard, a conformity assessment body (CAB) will perform an audit to determine compliance with the ASC Standard in the following areas of aquaculture:

-c.
-Preservation of water resources and water quality
+- preservation of water resources and quality

 Child labour is not allowed and workers must have contracts in line with the International Labour Organisation (ILO) regulations.
 Regulations must also be in place to protect the health and safety of workers and freedom of assembly cannot be infringed.